SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Transfer Query

-The Transfer Query request MUST use the special "latest" resource to refer to the latest object transfer, a latest transfer object may not exist, when no transfer has been initiated for the specified object.
+The Transfer Query request MUST use the special "latest" sub-resource to refer to the latest object transfer, a latest transfer object may not exist, when no transfer has been initiated for the specified object.
 The client MUST NOT add content to the HTTP message body when using the HTTP GET method.

 - Request: GET {collection}/{id}/transfers/latest
 - Request message: None
 - Response message: Transfer Query response
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 200 (OK)

 If the requested object has associated authorization information linked to a contact object, then the HTTP GET method MUST NOT be used and the HTTP POST method MUST be used and the authorization information MUST be included in the EPP request message inside the HTTP message body.

 - Request: POST {collection}/{id}/transfers/latest
 - Request message: Transfer Query request
 - Response message: Transfer Query response.
-- HTTP success status code: 200 (OK)
+- HTTP status code success: 200 (OK)

 Example domain name Transfer Query request: